 - Right-click on the Start Menu, and choose Command Prompt (Admin).

 - Add the following commands, and press Enter after entering each one:

 - After the process is finished, restart your computer

 - READ ALSO: Fix: Uplay PC Windows 10 connection issues

 You may also consider keeping your IP renewed each time you go on the web by installing a reliable VPN tool.
-Get now Cyberghost VPN (currently 50% off on all plans).
+Get now Cyberghost VPN (77% flash sale).
 It protects your PC from attacks while browsing, masks your IP address and blocks all unwanted access to your computer.

 Solution 5 – Disable problematic extensions

 Many users use various extensions, but sometimes your extensions can interfere with your browser and cause Connection timed out message to appear.
 To fix the problem, you need to find and disable the problematic extension by doing the following:

 - In your browser click the Menu icon in the top right corner.
 Choose More tools > Extensions.